-New York City construction sites are dangerous places with lots of activity and workers on the ground working in close proximity to dump trucks, bulldozers, cranes, and other heavy equipment.
+New York City construction sites are dangerous places with lots of activity and workers on the ground working in close proximity to dump trucks, forklifts, bulldozers, cranes, and other heavy equipment.
 More than half of all construction worker deaths in job site accidents are caused by four common types of accidents: falls, being struck by objects, electrocutions, and being caught in between objects or equipment.

 Those who work in the industry are well aware that construction work is dangerous.
 If a job site is not properly maintained to remove hazards or employers are poorly trained, the risk of serious injury is high.